The RISE Program is an introductory level program focusing on teaching the fundamentals of strength training, plyometrics, and movement.

 We believe in teaching strength with a structured methodology that progresses athletes with the mindset of long-term athletic development.

-To accomplish this our strength programming is centered around 4 Primary Movements: The Squat, Hinge, Upper Push, and Upper Pull.
+To accomplish this our strength programming is centred around 4 Primary Movements: The Squat, Hinge, Upper Push, and Upper Pull.

 By following these four movements you ensure that you have a well-rounded total body training program.
 Which allows for a young athlete to train in an athletic manner and remove the majority of movements that do not focus on building a foundation of relative strength and neuromuscular control.